M4v3r1cX/mus1xtools/README.md

 # Mus1xTools
 Mus1xTools is my own little tool for managing my music library to how I use it.
-So far it doesn't work for shit.
+It barely works.

 # Available Functions
 > takeNumbersOut: Renames all files in folder to take out the first numbers from the track listing.